cyipt/actdev/code/tests/new-site-tutorial.md

 # Section 1 Introduction

-ActDev is an emperical based web and data tool to enable planners, researchers and the general public to easily calculate active travel provision and potential.
+ActDev is an empirical based web and data tool to enable planners, researchers and the general public to easily calculate active travel provision and potential.
 The project aims to boost local walking and cycling levels while preventing car dependency.
-Adding a new site to ActDev is truly very simple, even for those without coding experience.
+Adding a new site to ActDev can be done even if you don't have experience with computer programming.
 The following tutorial outlines each step in order to add a new site to the project using R and R-Studio, however, if the mere sight of code and a terminal petrify you, please create an [https://github.com/cyipt/actdev/issues](issue) on our Github and one of our maintainers will happily assist you.

 ## 1.1 Learning outcomes: